 Large Cap Equity, Mid Cap Equity, Small Cap Equity and International Equity: Where quoted market prices are available in an active market, these securities are classified within Level 1 of the valuation hierarchy.
 In situations in which quoted market prices are not available, the Foundation uses net asset value (or its equivalent) as a practical expedient to estimate fair value.
-Funds in which the Foundation can redeem its investment at the net asset value per share at December 31 or within a reasonable period of time (generally considered to be 12 months) are classified within Level 2 and include large cap equity and international equity funds.
+Funds in which the fair value of the funds have been estimated using the NAV per share of the investments are included within the Investments Measured at NAV category of the valuation hierarchy.

 Fixed Income: Where quoted market prices are available in an active market, fixed income securities are classified within Level 1 of the valuation hierarchy.
 For fixed income securities that are not publicly traded, the pricing service may use various inputs to determine fair value.
 Such inputs may include one, or a combination of, observable inputs such as benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers, net asset value and reference data market research publications.
-When such valuation inputs are utilized, fixed income securities are classified within Level 2 of the valuation hierarchy.
+Funds in which the fair value of the funds have been estimated using the NAV per share of the investments are included within the Investments Measured at NAV category of the valuation hierarchy.

 Alternative Investments: As a practical expedient, fair value of alternative investments is determined using the net asset value (or its equivalent) supplied by the respective fund managers.
-Alternative investments in which the Foundation can redeem its investment at the net asset value per share at December 31 or within a reasonable period of time are classified within Level 2.
-Alternative investments that cannot be redeemed at net asset value at December 31 or within a reasonable period of time are classified within Level 3 of the valuation hierarchy.
-Private equity, hedge funds, real estate and natural resources funds are classified in either Level 2 or Level 3 based upon this determination.
+Alternative investments in which the fair value of the funds have been estimated using the NAV per share of the investments are included within the Investments Measured at NAV category of the valuation hierarchy.

-Fair value determinations for Level 3 measurements of investments are the responsibility of the Finance & Operation's office.
+Fair value determinations for Investments Measured at NAV are the responsibility of the Finance & Operation's office.
 The Finance & Operation's office utilizes the valuations provided by fund managers to generate fair value estimates on a monthly or quarterly basis and challenges the reasonableness of the assumptions used and reviews the methodology to ensure the estimated fair value complies with accounting principles generally accepted in the United States of America.